-In Windows 7, you see, Personal Documents, Personal Downloads, Personal Photos, Personal Videos, and Personal Music.
+In Windows 11/10/8/7, you see, Personal Documents, Personal Downloads, Personal Photos, Personal Videos and Personal Music.
 You will also see a change in naming in the Public User Profile: Public Documents, Public Downloads, Public Photos, Public Videos, and Public Music.
-These folder structure changes were made to accommodate a new Windows Explorer feature in Windows 7 called Libraries.
+These folder structure changes were made to accommodate an Explorer feature called Windows Libraries.

 Libraries are where you go to manage your documents, music, pictures, and other files.
 You can browse your files the same way you would in a folder, or you can view your files arranged by properties like date, type, and author.

 In some ways, a library is similar to a folder.
 For example, when you open a library, you’ll see one or more files.
 However, unlike a folder, a library gathers files that are stored in several locations.
-This is a subtle, but important, difference.
+This is a subtle but important difference.
 Libraries don’t actually store your items.
-They monitor folders that contain your items, and let you access and arrange the items in different ways.
-For instance, if you have music files in folders on your hard disk and on an external drive, you can access all of your music files at once using the Music library.
+They monitor folders that contain your items and let you access and arrange the items in different ways.
+For instance, if you have music files in folders on your hard disk and an external drive, you can access all of your music files at once using the Music Library.
 Only folders can be included in libraries.
 Other items on your computer (such as saved searches and search connectors) can’t be included.

-How do I create or change a library?
+How do I create or change a Windows Library?